 On 18 March 2020, Air Canada announced it would suspend most of its flights by 31 March due to travel restrictions caused by the COVID-19 pandemic.

-In October 2020, the agreement to purchase Transat A.T. was revised downwards to CA$5 per share due to the COVID-19 pandemic's impact on the airline industry.
+In October 2020, the agreement to purchase Transat A.T. was revised downwards to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.

-On 8 November 2020, Air Canada Altitude was renamed as Aeroplan Elite Status, and Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD) were replaced by Status Qualifying Miles (SQM), Segments (SQS), and Dollars (SQD).
+On 8 November 2020, Air Canada Altitude renamed as Aeroplan Elite Status.
+Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD) have been replaced by Status Qualifying Miles (SQM), Segments (SQS), and Dollars (SQD).

-Due to the COVID-19 pandemic, Air Canada was again loss-making in 2020.
+Due to the impact of the COVID-19 pandemic, Air Canada was again loss-making in 2020.

 In 2020, Air Canada Altitude and Aeroplan merged, with Aeroplan as the surviving entity.